A video of the dragging was widely shared on social media last summer

-Florida wildlife officials began investigating after the video surfaced on social media in July.
-It showed a shark being dragged behind a high-speed boat.
+Florida wildlife officials are investigating a video posted Monday that shows a shark being dragged behind a high-speed boat.

 Three men in the video, excluding the individual who shot the footage, are seen laughing and smiling as the animal visibly struggles in the boat’s wake.
 One of the men says the shark looks “almost dead.”